In studying the system Earth and other planets, the Earth Sciences contribute to answers on social and economic questions that concern:

 - the natural means of existence (water, energy, raw materials),

 - the terrestrial environment (including remediation of pollutions),

-- natural hazards (such as earthquakes, volcanic eruptions, and floods),
+- natural hazards and disasters (such as earthquakes, volcanic eruptions, and floods),

 - and the use of terrestrial space (specifically near surface and underground space).

-The Earth Sciences integrate the principles and methods of physics, chemistry, geology, biology, mathematics, and computational sciences.
+The Earth Sciences are a multidisciplinary science in which the principles and methods of physics, chemistry, geology, biology, mathematics, and computational sciences are integrated.
 We specifically develop new scientific hypotheses, methods of data analyses, and experimental and observational techniques that enable us to reconstruct and predict the interactive behaviour of the solid Earth, the biosphere, the hydrosphere, and the atmosphere, on scales ranging from seconds to billions of years, and from nanometers to the entire globe.
 We honour James Hutton’s early insight that "from what has actually been, we have data for concluding with regard to that which is to happen thereafter".